 If you’re interested in escaping reality this is the place to come, the après-ski scene is minimal and the slopes are seldom crowded.

 Buried deep in the heart of Finnish Lapland more than 160km north of the Arctic Circle, Levi is Finland’s largest downhill ski resort encompassing 44km of pistes.

-From November to April the Northern Lights are regularly seen and the resort is just a 15 minute drive from the charming town of Kittilä where a whole host of winter-wonderland esq activities, including reindeer sleigh rides.
+See the northern lights in Levi and ski – from November to April the Aurora Borealis are regularly seen.
+Check into a ski lodge in Levi and you’re just a 15-minute drive from the charming town of Kittilä.
+Here you’ll find a whole host of winter-wonderland esq activities, including reindeer and husky sleigh rides.

 The often-arduous task of getting from airport to ski resort isn’t a consideration in Folgaria.
 Within two hours of landing into Bergamo (BGY) or 90 minutes if you’re driving over from Verona, you’ll find yourself with over 100km of piste to explore.

 Nestled in the Trentino region of northern Italy that has a reputation for being in a snow pocket, it also has impeccable ski history credentials as the first ski lift in Italy was built here in the 1930s.

 If fulfilling that dream of skiing in South America is getting harder and harder to shake off consider the spectacular terrain of Chile’s “Field of Dreams”.
 Portillo is upfront,easy, and cost-effective which is important when you consider the time and cost commitment to get to most southern hemisphere ski areas.